 Build Psychographic Segments

 Group your audience by shared psychological traits.
-You might find segments like “efficiency-focused operators” (value automation, hate manual work), “budget-conscious bootstrappers” (price-sensitive, DIY-oriented), and “quality-first buyers” (pay premium for best-in-class).
+You might find segments like "efficiency-focused operators" (value automation, hate manual work), "budget-conscious bootstrappers" (price-sensitive, DIY-oriented), and "quality-first buyers" (pay a premium for the best available option).

 Apply to Messaging